carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 ------------------------------------------------------

 LLVM is very demanding of the host C++ compiler, and as such tends to expose bugs in the compiler.
-We are also planning to follow improvements and developments in the C++ language and library reasonably closely.
+We also attempt to follow improvements and developments in the C++ language and library reasonably closely.
 As such, we require a modern host C++ toolchain, both compiler and standard library, in order to build LLVM.

-For the most popular host toolchains we check for specific minimum versions in our build systems:
+LLVM is written using the subset of C++ documented in :doc:`coding standards<CodingStandards>`.
+To enforce this language version, we check the most popular host toolchains for specific minimum versions in our build systems:

 * Clang 3.1
+* Apple Clang 3.1
 * GCC 4.8
 * Visual Studio 2015 (Update 3)